Legrandin/pycryptodome/Doc/pycrypt.rst

 string containing the key parameter currently being generated; it's useful for interactive applications where a user is waiting for a key to be generated.

+``e`` is the public RSA exponent, and must be an odd positive integer.
+It is typically a small number with very few ones in its binary representation.
+The default value 65537 (=0b10000000000000001) is a safe choice: other common values are 5, 7, 17, and 257.
+Exponent 3 is also widely used, but it requires very special care when padding the message.

 If you want to interface with some other program, you will have to know the details of the algorithm being used; this isn't a big loss.
 If you